Ares-Developers/Ares-docs/migration.rst

   on ore, and delivered objects are put on guard, area guard or hunt mission.
   The option to skip the buildup animations has been deprectated, because it never worked correctly.

+  Hunter Seekers no longer target objects under the effect of the Iron Curtain or objects being temporally attacked.